This chapter presents an overview of input and output plugins, video

 A video filter always has one input and one output connector and

-therefore the VideoFilter::EnumConnectors
+therefore the VideoFilter::EnumConnectors method

 returns two connectors named video0.